All writers make mistakes, even best-selling authors.

 Don’t explain what your characters are thinking.
 Rather describe their body language, their actions, and words.

 Don’t tell the reader about something before it has revealed itself in the story.
+If you don’t have something to say, don’t fill up the space with unimportant words.
+Come back to it later.

 Get our of your character’s mind.
 Don’t explain what they are feeling, rather give the reader clues.
 Let the reader figure it out for themselves.
 Don’t tell the reader what is right or wrong, let them decide based on the events and dialogue.